 Stairs lead to the pool at the bottom.
-In summer, it is a good spot to cool down.
-You will be able to sit on the boulders that pepper the shore.
+During the summer, it is a good spot to cool down.
+The boulders that pepper the shore can function as a resting spot.

-Waterfall View: Yes, from shuttle and viewing area (0.2 mi)
+Waterfall View: Yes, from shuttle and viewing area

+(0.2 mi)

-Transit Stop: Safe exit, highway crossing necessary
+Transit Stop: Safe exit, highway crossing

+necessary

 Parking: ADA-accessible parking available

 Restrooms: Not available

-Picnic Area: Not usable for people using mobility devices
+Picnic Area: Not usable for people using

+mobility devices

 Seating: Yes

+Accessible Gorge

+For more information and trip ideas for people with disabilities visit accessiblegorge.com with detailed descriptions of restaurants, hotels, museums, transit, and trails.

+About This Guide